 Not having a reserve for unexpected expenses.

-Relying solely on intuition, not on data.
+Relying on intuition alone, not data.

 Not reviewing prices and expenses frequently.

-Frequently Asked Questions (FAQs)
+Frequently asked questions (FAQs)

 How much net margin should I have per car?

-It depends on the product, but in the mid-range, a margin of β¬800 to β¬1,200 is a good target.
-The important thing is to know it with real data.
+It depends on the product, but in the mid-range a margin of €800 to €1,200 is a good target.
+The important thing is to know it from real data.

 How often should I review my numbers?